zzdtravel

 Cathédrale Notre Dame

-Cathédrale Notre Dame-October 2024
+Cathédrale Notre Dame-November 2024

 Imagine the extravagance of a French royal coronation.
 The focal point of such pomposity was Reims’ resplendent Gothic cathedral, begun in 1211 on a site occupied by churches since the 5th century.
 The interior is a rainbow of stained-glass windows; the finest are the western facade’s great rose window, the north transept's rose window and the vivid Marc Chagall creations (1974) in the central axial chapel.
 The tourist office rents out audio guides for self-paced tours.